 By the end of the training, participants will be able to:

-- Design a training session that is underpinned by adult learning principles and employs a variety of participatory techniques
+- Design a training session that uses a variety of participatory methods and online tools;

 Where is it hosted?